adaptivemedia/laravel-site-lock/README.md

 ]
 ```

 When added, all routes are locked if the request is on a matching environment.
+You can also assign this middleware to specific routes
+by adding an alias to the `$routeMiddleware` variable and then attaching that alias to a route.

 ### Gain access via url
 You can now gain access your site by visiting the configured url.